Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

    print("How are you {}?
 Happy {}th birthday!".format(name, age))
    ```
 - Run your script in the terminal to verify the output.

----
-## Task 6 — Strings, Indexing, and Formatting
+### Task 6 — Strings, Indexing, and Formatting
 **Objective:** Practice accessing individual characters and slices of a string
 **Instructions:**

+- Create a file named `task6.py`.
-- Create a variable words with the value
+- Create the following variable.
   ```Python
      words = "The quick brown fox jumps over the lazy dog"
   ```
+- Using indexing print:
-- Using indexing return the first and 17th characters with print function.
+ - the first character.
+ - the seventeenth character.
-- Use negative indexing to extract and print the words "jumps" and "quick":
+- Use slicing print the words "jumps" and "quick":
-- Print all characters in between index 2-15
+- Print all characters between index position 2 and 15.
-- Print "uick brown fox ju" from `words`.
+- Print the substring: "uick brown fox ju".
 - Run the script from the terminal to verify the output.
----

 ## Task 7 - Decimal Numbers & String Formatting
 **Objective:** Practice working with decimal numbers and formatting output using `.format()` and `{}` placeholders in Python.
 **Instructions:**

-- Open a new file named `lab1f.py` (or open it if it already exists).
+- Create a file named `task7.py`.
-- Create a variable `quantity` and assign it a decimal value of your choice.
+- Create a variable called `quantity` and assign it a decimal value of your choice.
-- Create a variable `stock` and get its value from the user using `input()` and convert it to a float.
+- Create a variable called `stock` and get its value from the user using `input()` and convert it to a float.
 - **Format output using .format()**
-  - Print the product of quantity and stock using {} placeholders using the following statement:
+  - Print the product of `quantity` and `stock` using {} placeholders using the following statement:
     ```Python
     print("Product: {}".format(quantity * stock))
     ```